Azure/aks-engine-azurestack/docs/tutorials/quickstart.md

 INFO[0273] Finished ARM Deployment (contoso-apple-1877721870).
 Succeeded
 ```

-`aks-engine` creates a new resource group automatically from the `--resource-group` value passed into the `aks-engine deploy` statement, if that resource group doesn't already exist.
+`aks-engine-azurestack` creates a new resource group automatically from the `--resource-group` value passed into the `aks-engine-azurestack deploy` statement, if that resource group doesn't already exist.
 A resource group is a container that holds related resources for an Azure solution.
 In Azure, you can organize related resources such as storage accounts, virtual networks, and virtual machines (VMs) into resource groups.
 AKS Engine takes advantage of that organizational model to place all Kubernetes cluster resources into a dedicated resource group.

-`aks-engine` will generate ARM templates, SSH keys, and a kubeconfig (A specification that may be used as input to the `kubectl` command to establish a privileged connection to the Kubernetes apiserver, see [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for more documentation.), and then persist those as local files under a child directory in the relative path `_output/`.
+`aks-engine-azurestack` will generate ARM templates, SSH keys, and a kubeconfig (A specification that may be used as input to the `kubectl` command to establish a privileged connection to the Kubernetes apiserver, see [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for more documentation.), and then persist those as local files under a child directory in the relative path `_output/`.
 Because we used the `--auto-suffix` option, AKS Engine created the cluster configuration artifacts under the child directory `contoso-apple-5f776b0d`:

 ```sh
 $ ls _output/contoso-apple-5f776b0d/